 If the competitor’s product differs significantly from the marketer’s product and that difference is likely to influence a consumer’s understanding of the advertised comparison, marketers should acknowledge the difference in the marketing communication.
 They should ensure that the basis of the comparison is clear to consumers.
 In 2013 a supermarket objected to price comparisons made by a competitor; they believed important product attributes, such as the provenance of ethics of the product, had not been taken into account and that some of the products compared were not comparable due to these differences.
 In this case, the ASA considered that despite potential differences in areas such as animal welfare or provenance of the ingredients, the ad had objectively compared the price for products which met the same need, and (Tesco Stores Ltd, 31 July 2013).

-Of course, marketers must ensure that they hold up-to-date substantiation to support all claims that consumers are likely to regard as objective and that are capable of objective substantiation.
+Marketers must ensure that they hold up-to-date substantiation to support all claims that consumers are likely to regard as objective and that are capable of objective substantiation.
 The ASA will uphold complaints if objective comparative claims, including superiority claims, are not supported by comprehensive documentary evidence.

-In contrast, an ad for BT Wi-Fi which stated “UK's most powerful Wi-Fi vs. major broadband providers" was upheld because BT did not test for all significant forms of non-Wi-Fi interference and because they did not provide recordings of the levels of interference when each router was tested (British Telecommunications plc t/a BT, 27 February 2019).
+An ad for BT Wi-Fi which stated “UK's most powerful Wi-Fi vs. major broadband providers" was upheld because BT did not test for all significant forms of non-Wi-Fi interference and because they did not provide recordings of the levels of interference when each router was tested (British Telecommunications plc t/a BT, 27 February 2019).

 Any ads which include a comparison with an identifiable competitor must be verifiable.
 In order to make a comparison verifiable, ads must include or direct a consumer to sufficient information to allow them to understand the comparison, and be able to check the claim was accurate, or ask someone suitably qualified to do so.
 A complaint about an ad which stated “The world's largest management company for Airbnb and more" was upheld by the ASA because the ad did not provide any information to ensure consumers were able to check the comparative claim, nor did it include a signpost to information on the basis of that comparison (Airsorted Ltd, 08 August 2018).